rafaelbcabral/rafaelbcabral/README.md

 - 📚 I'm currently studying JavaScript and his frameworks.
 - 📫 If you have any questions or would like to get in touch: <a href="mailto:rafael1311cabral@gmail.com?subject=Ol%C3%A1,%20vim%20atrav%C3%A9s%20do%20seu%20GitHub%20%F0%9F%91%8D" style="text-decoration: none;">📩</a>
-- ⛷️ Information Systems Bachelor's student at CEFET/RJ college.
+- ⛷️ Information Systems Bachelor's student at CEFET/RJ college

 <div style="display: inline_block; margin-left: 2.5%;;"><br>
   <img align="center" alt="js" height="40" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">